 What is an x-ray examination?

-An x-ray examination uses radiation to look at different parts of your body, which can then either be printed onto large film and viewed on a lightbox or viewed directly on a television monitor.
+An X-ray examination uses radiation to examine different parts of your body.
+X-ray images are viewed directly on a computer screen.
 The most common investigations using this method are x-rays of the chest, abdomen and bones.

 Is radiation dangerous?